Eiwhaz/eiwhaz.github.io/_posts/2020-04-05-understand-copy-elision.md

 ([Live example](http://coliru.stacked-crooked.com/a/d4833d6e28b4160d))

 The output has changed: _a move construction has been performed_.
 This is because the returned value from `getFooRVO()` has been transformed to an xvalue, thus losing its possible optimization as a prvalue.
-Likewise, one more destruction has occured, since a temporary object has been created.
+Likewise, one more destruction has occurred, since a temporary object has been created.
 The result is the same whether the value is moved on the return clause or at the call site.

 In the third output, when std::move() is applied both when returning the value _and_ when retrieving it, without surprise, twice the operations are applied.